 |Year||Test A||Test B||Mental Maths Audio Transcript||Mental Maths Audio MP3||Mental Maths Answer Sheet||Marking Scheme||Level Thresholds|

-The 2013 KS2 Maths SATs papers (at Level 3-5) comprised of three separate papers, Test A (45 minutes, non-calculator), Test B (45 minutes, calculator allowed) and a 20 minute mental arithmetic paper called Mental Maths.
+The 2003-2013 KS2 Maths SATs papers (at Levels 3-5) were comprised of three separate papers, Test A (45 minutes, non-calculator), Test B (45 minutes, calculator allowed) and a 20 minute mental arithmetic paper called Mental Maths.

 However, in 2014 this changed.
 The 2014 KS2 Maths SATs papers consisted of two non-calculator papers (each lasting 45 minutes) and the usual Mental Maths Test, again lasting 20 minutes.

-A child's mark from all three papers are aggregated to create their overall Key Stage 2 Maths SATs level.
+A child's mark from all three papers was aggregated to create their overall Key Stage 2 Maths SATs level.

-As with Key Stage 2 English, schools can choose to administer the Level 6 Mathematics Tests in addition to the Level 3-5 tests.
-These SATs papers remain in the same format as the 2013 and 2014 Level 6 Maths papers.
-The Level 6 Mathematics tests consist of two papers, Paper 1: a non-calculator paper, lasting 30 minutes and Paper 2: a calculator available paper also lasting 30 minutes.
+As with Key Stage 2 English, schools could choose to administer the Level 6 Mathematics Tests in addition to the Levels 3-5 tests.
+These SATs papers remained in the same format as the 2013 and 2014 Level 6 Maths papers.
+The Level 6 Mathematics tests consisted of two papers, Paper 1: a non-calculator paper, lasting 30 minutes and Paper 2: a calculator available paper also lasting 30 minutes.
 Children's marks from both tests are aggregated to determine whether they are performing at Level 6 in mathematics.

 |Year||Spelling Test (SPaG)||Short Answer Questions (SPaG)||Spelling Test (SPaG, Teacher's Version)||Framework||Marking Scheme||Level Thresholds|

-The 2013 KS2 SPaG SATs Papers are above, so too are the sample SATs papers for the 2013 SPaG (Spelling, Punctuation & Grammar) SATs paper.
-Note, many refer to SPaG as GaPS, it is exactly the same thing!
-(We also have the small English Grammar, Punctuation and Spelling Test Sample published in June 2012 which can be downloaded here.)
+The 2012-2015 KS2 SPaG SATs Papers are above, note, many refer to SPaG as GaPS, it is exactly the same thing.
+We also have the small English Grammar, Punctuation and Spelling Test Sample published in June 2012 which can be downloaded here.)

 |Year||Spelling Test (SPaG)||Short Answer Questions (SPaG)||Spelling Test (SPaG, Teacher's Version)||Extended Task||Framework||Marking Scheme|

-There was not a Key Stage 2 Science sampling test in 2013.
-Instead, a new biennial pupil-level sampling system was introduced in 2014.
-A sample of approximately 9500 children will be randomly selected (based on 5 children from 1900 schools).
-Awkwardly, the STA will contact schools by the middle of May to agree the date that the test will be taken at each school.
+There was no Key Stage 2 Science sampling test in 2013.
+Instead, a new biennial pupil-level sampling system was introduced in 2014 which still operates.
+A sample of approximately 9500 children were randomly selected (based on 5 children from 1900 schools).

-Once instructed, children will sit the test within a two week window from Monday 2nd June 2014 and it will consist of three separate papers.
+Once instructed, children will sit the test within a two week window from Monday 6th June 2016 and it will consist of three separate papers (Biology, Chemistry and Physice).
 Each will take no longer than 25 minutes to complete.

 You can now access all our free SATs, Phonics and 11+ resources!